coolriots/GitHub-training/README.md

 **What you can do with this repo?**
 - You may clone this repo
-- add your files for practise (Delete are you are practising)
+- add your files for practise (Delete are you are done practising)
-- but do not delete files that you have not created
+- Do not delete files that you have not created ‼️

 ## Part 1: Get started.
 (Essentials) 🐣